• Home

 Quality & Accuracy:

-We only use Japanese manufactured units from TML Japan.
 The accuracy and repeatability of bondable strain gauges is generally very good.

 Preparation: